hylang/hy/docs/language/internals.rst

 HyList
 ~~~~~~

-``hy.models.list.HyList`` is the base class of "iterable" Hy models.
+``hy.models.HyList`` is the base class of "iterable" Hy models.
 Its
 basic use is to represent bracketed ``[]`` lists, which, when used as a
 top-level expression, translate to Python list literals in the
 compilation phase.